Uncertainty-aware Fine-tuning of Segmentation Foundation Models (NeurIPS 2024)

 Experiments

-Comparison of SAM with SUM fine-tuned on Under Different Human Annotation Budget 5 point-prompt segmentation evaluation.
+Comparison of SAM with SUM Fine-tuned Under Different Human Annotation Budget 5 point-prompt segmentation evaluation.
 SUM consistently outperforms SAM, showing even greater improvement as the budget of human-annotated data increases.

 Acknowledgements